UI5/mcp-server/resources/typescript_conversion_guidelines.md

 This cast will sometimes also require an additional module import to make the type (like `ODataModel` above) known.

-In the app controller example above, this step would add an additional import of the app's component needed (called `AppComponent`), so within the `onInit` implementation the required typecast can be done.
+In the app controller example above, this step would add an additional import of the app's component (called `AppComponent`), so within the `onInit` implementation the required typecast can be done.
 Without this typecast, the return type of `getOwnerComponent` would be a `sap.ui.core.Component`, which does not have the `getContentDensityClass` method defined in the app component.

 Before:
 ```js